Anything You Need to Know About Video Ad Sequencing on YouTube

 The multiple videos in this strategy are long-form and serve as chapters, consisting of an introduction, a conflict, a climax, and a resolution.
 Marketers can base their sequence on user engagement.

 For instance, the advertiser can direct a person to learn more about a product or service if they view an ad.

 Viewers who skip such ads can prompt the advertiser to adjust their targeting strategy to that person specifically.
 The targeted ad does not have to be a video but would reinforce the intended call to action.

-This sequence begins with a longer-form video and then follows up with a shorter form video.
-The longer-form video would include content explaining who the company is and the product or service.
+This sequence starts with a longer video and then moves on to a shorter video.
+The longer-form video would include information about the company and the product or service.

-The shorter form video aims to keep the overall message alive.
+The purpose of the shorter video is to keep the overall message alive.

 The Follow-Up sequence may also use a succession of shorter video ads to amplify the driving message further.